microsoft/DSCEA/docs/pages/mydoc/mydoc_use_cases.md

 Real world examples of how DSCEA can be used include (Add links to MSFT blog posts):

 * Use DSCEA to verify a single setting, for example if a registry key is set appropriately across your entire environment
-* Scan the systems in your environemnt against all of the items that make up your organization's security baseline
+* Scan the systems in your environment against all of the items that make up your organization's security baseline